Yale Doorman V2N cracking by iceman

 You could also remove the spring inside the lock case, if you’re certain your software is going to drive the servo to lock the door without fail.

 I’m back from the local hardware store where they have two Yale Doorman V2Ns on display.
-I went there with my trusty RFID Diagnostic Card and a magic Chinese M1k card, to perform a few tests.
+I went there with my trusty RFID and a magic Chinese M1k card, to perform a few tests.

 With that, I answered my own question: the Yale Doorman V2N just plain doesn’t work with glass implants.
 Period.
 It might work with the Flex M1 and its larger coil when it comes out, but injectables are right out.